bsc-dom/dataclay-tracing/README.md

 # extrae-java
 Maven repository for Extrae java dependencies
-To include it as a dependency in a maven project, add the following repository and dependency to the `pom.xml`:
+To include extrae and its aspects as a dependency in a maven project, add the following repository and dependencies to the `pom.xml`:

 ```xml
 <repository>